AdobeDocs/dynamic-media-classic.en/help/about-ugc.md

 * Upload an asset.
 * Get image asset metadata.
 * Delete an uploaded asset.
-* Get information about a company’s disk space usage.
+* Get information about a company's disk space usage.